 - Dysfunction or failure of internal organs

-Consult your healthcare practitioner if you have a fever, headache, weariness, body pains, vomiting, or diarrhea after receiving the yellow fever vaccine.
+Consult your healthcare practitioner if you have a fever, headache, weariness, body pains, vomiting, or diarrhea after receiving fever vaccine.

-The vaccine should not be given to infants under the age of six months, people receiving active immunosuppression or radiation therapy, people having present or remote history of thymoma .
-Furthermore, anyone who has a severe allergy to any component of the vaccine, including eggs, chicken proteins, or gelatin, should not receive it.
-Anyone who has had a severe reaction to a previous dose of yellow fever vaccine should avoid receiving another dose.
+The vaccine should not be given to infants under the age of six months, people receiving active immunosuppression or radiation therapy, or people having a present or remote history of thymoma.
+Furthermore, anyone with a severe allergy to any vaccine component, including eggs, chicken proteins, or gelatin, should not receive it.
+Anyone who has had a severe reaction to a previous dose of the fever vaccine should avoid receiving another amount.

 Your healthcare practitioner can help you decide if you can safely receive the vaccine if you have any of the following conditions: